Our History

 2005

-Karine decides that, although studying full-time, she must begin to impact the education field.
-She develops curriculum and a model for high-quality gifted classes in English Language Arts for elementary and junior high students and continues to shape the pedagogy in Reuven’s Math/Problem Solving program.
-Her approach focuses on inspirational teaching methods: she vows to ensure each and every one of her students’ class experiences leave them breathless with excitement and a love of learning.
-Karine continues to teach Reuven’s math curriculum and officially launches her own Brain Power company with a host of English/Language Arts classes.
+Brain Power develops curriculum and a model for high-quality gifted classes in English Language Arts for elementary and junior high students and continues to shape the pedagogy in Reuven’s Math/Problem Solving program.
+The approach focuses on inspirational teaching methods: the faculty vow to ensure each and every one of their students’ class experiences leave them breathless with excitement and a love of learning.

 2007